zulip/zulip-flutter/README.md

 - Polls

-- Separate processing HTML from building widgets (for testability, and ultimately for performance by memoizing the former)

 - Survey lots of messages to find unhandled types of elements
 - Survey all public messages on chat.zulip.org
 - Survey all public messages on [listed open communities][]